 The Hocker/Hawker Family

-John Hocker, whose family was of German or Swiss ancestry, was born around 1635 in Wales.
-Around the late 1640s John Hocker emigrated from Wales to the Tidewater region of Virginia (as evidenced by this Northumberland Co., Va. patent).
+John Hocker, whose family was likely of German ancestry, was born around 1635 in Wales.
+The Hockers may have been part of the German migration to Wales to work in the mines.
+Around 1650 John Hocker immigrated to the Tidewater region of Virginia, as evidenced by this Northumberland Co., Va. patent filed by Thomas Orley.
+Northumberland Co., Va. is just across the Potomac River from St. Mary's Co., Md. where we find John Hocker a few years later.
 While there is no conclusive evidence, it is said that John Hocker was kidnapped in Wales and sold to a ship's captain who was about to leave for Virginia.
-Some sources indicate that in 1659 he married Mary Greene who was born around 1637.
-This marriage would probably have taken place in St. Mary's Co., Md.
-It is not known what happened to Mary Greene, but in 1671 John Hocker married Elizabeth Wright in Annapolis, Anne Arundel Co., Md.
-Elizabeth was the daughter of John Wright and Barbara Wright who probably emigrated from Scotland.
+Based on the 1659 last will of Thomas Diniard, we know that John Hocker was married before 1659.
+Some sources indicate that he married Mary Greene who was born around 1637 and was a presumed daughter of Maryland's Governor Thomas Greene.
+John Hocker lived in St. Mary's County, in the vicinity of the governor, and may have been a witness to his will, but otherwise, there is no evidence to support the name of his first wife.
+Thomas Diniard's will has been interpreted to say that John Hocker's first wife was named "Furfer Hocker," but that may be an error by the transcriber.
+It is not known what happened to his first wife, but in 1671 John Hocker married Elizabeth Wright in Annapolis, Anne Arundel Co., Md.
+Elizabeth was said to be 15 years younger than John Hocker.
+She was the daughter of John Wright and Barbara Wright who probably emigrated from Scotland.
+It is said that John Hocker paid for their transportation with the intent of marrying their daughter.
 John and Elizabeth (Wright) Hocker had the following children:

 - Robert Hocker, b. ~1672 in St. Mary's Co., Md., m.
 Amy Selby ~1698 in Prince George's Co., Md., d. before May 5, 1711 in Prince George's Co., Md.